6 Tips To Increase Order Volume On Your Restaurant Website

 Enabling this feature can help reduce friction and increase conversions.
 To learn how to set this up, read our article, Order with Google for Restaurants: How to Get Started.

-Use email marketing to re-engage past customers.
+Use email marketing to re-engage past customers

 Automated email marketing tools make this even easier by sending targeted promotions and reminders without requiring constant manual effort.

-• Send exclusive deals or limited-time promotions to past customers
+- Send exclusive deals or limited-time promotions to past customers

-• Offer a discount for their next online order to encourage repeat business
+- Offer a discount for their next online order to encourage repeat business

-• Send reminder emails to guests who haven’t returned in a few weeks
+- Send reminder emails to guests who haven’t returned in a few weeks

 For example, a simple email like, “Hey, we haven’t seen you in a while.
-Check out some of our most popular dishes,” can drive repeat business and keep your restaurant in regular rotation for customers.
+Check out some of our most popular dishes,” can drive repeat diners and keep your restaurant in regular rotation for customers.

-3. Offer Incentives and Loyalty Programs
+3. Offer Incentives and Loyalty Programs to Boost Restaurant Sales

 Your next step is to give customers a reason to order more frequently from your restaurant, and a well-structured rewards program is the easiest and most effective way to do this.